-As the United Kingdom’s largest film channel, Film4 make and show films in cinemas and on television sets throughout the UK.
-To attract everyone from James Bond fans to horror aficionados, Film4 Pin a wide range of film content.
+As the United Kingdom’s largest film channel, Film4 makes and shows films in cinemas and on television sets all throughout the U.K. To attract everyone from James Bond fans to horror aficionados, Film4 Pins a wide range of movie content.
 With their boards, they’re not afraid to get adventurous and try Pins that span all subjects, and this means curating stuff that’s not just from their own site, but from all over the web.

-Film4 also share different types of content, such as video interviews with celebrities, Product Pins for film-inspired greetings cards, and Place Pins that show where Guardians of the Galaxy was filmed.
+Film4 also shares different types of content, like video interviews with celebrities and Product Pins for movie-inspired greeting cards that show where Guardians of the Galaxy was filmed.
 “The Film4 website is very text focused.
-On Pinterest, we are able to add more fun stuff, make it more visual and include a variety of content.
-We have the flexibility to show more interesting content” said Catherine Bray, Editorial Director, Film4 Online.
+On Pinterest, we are able to add more fun stuff, make it more visual, and include a variety of content.
+We have the flexibility to show more interesting content,” said Catherine Bray, Editorial Director, Film4 Online.

 In just one year, Film4 have grown their following to 600k, 4x the number of followers they have on their other platforms.

 “I love the fact that Pinterest is a real-world platform, designed to engage real-world behaviour.”

 Film4’s largest successes have come from creating content that inspires Pinners to take action on their interests by checking out Film4’s website and TV channel.

 To understand what Pinners are interested in, Film4 analyse what people search for on Pinterest.
 Then, they build up a series of content around those interests.
 “We found that the content that works best plays on what people are already interested in rather than just focusing on Film4”.